seasmith/AlignAssign/README.md

 ![](inst/media/demo2.gif)

 ### What
-A very simple aligner for a highlighted region's single caret (`<-`) assignment operators. __It does not "reflow" your code if the alignment breaks the page width__ (it does not do anything like `Ctrl + Shift + /`).
-This addin also does not treat commented lines differently than uncommented lines. __If there is an assignment operator within a highlighted comment line, then it will either align that operator or align other operators to it.__
+A very simple aligner for a highlighted region's assignment operators (`<-`). __It does not "reflow" your code if the alignment breaks the page width__ (it does not do anything like `Ctrl + Shift + /`).
+This addin also does not treat commented lines differently to uncommented lines. __If there is an assignment operator within a highlighted comment line, then it will either align that operator or align other operators to it.__

 ### Install
 `devtools::install_github("seasmith/AlignAssign")`